vilien/justreq/README.md

 ```
 justreq init
 ```
-After finished, the file ".justreq" will be created at working directory.
+After finished, the configuration file ".justreq" will be created at working directory.
 We can modify it any time.
+And, we can add comment using JavaScript style.

 ## Usage
 To start a JR Server using: